vadimv/server-components/README.md

     </dependency>
 ```

-To build the project form the sources:
+To build the project from the sources:

 ```shell script